 Alright, so for those in our community who might not be familiar with your business, can you tell us more?

 What sets Behind the Buckle brand apart is that it’s the first and only belt ever that closes the gap of jeans or pants that are one-two inches too tight at the waist.
-I’m proud of the fact that this belt was patented in late 2019, and that in the 140-year history of jeans, no such belt has existed.
+I’m proud of the fact that this belt was patented in late 2019, and that in the 170-year history of jeans, no such belt has existed.
 The same goes for belts; belts have only cinched pants, not expanded the width.
 So this concept was completed counterintuitive.
 The market reaction has been fantastic.
 I saw the need for this invention because of the age-old problem women and men have had in fitting comfortably in their jeans, with normal weight fluctuations.
 It didn’t make sense that 90% of a pair of pants should fit, but at the last mile (the waist), if they’re too tight —they simply can’t be worn.
 That’s when the concept of a removable extender, hidden “behind the buckle” was conceived.
 I also realized that many women (and men) wear their tops and pullovers over their jeans.
 So early on, I designed a Snap Belt, which looks like a studded belt with five adjustments.
 It can be worn over or under a top, as it’s flat and buckle-less.
 The hidden extender is sewn inside.
 Behind the Buckle belts also have a unique application to women in their first trimester and postpartum.
 That’s because the belt allows you to gradually make your way back to your goal weight and regular clothes via the extender.
 Early Days.
 In the early days, it was not easy.
 People did not understand how a belt could expand, not contract your jeans.
 Some people, including manufacturers laughed.
 Others looked and stared, realizing they had missed an opportunity.
 I remember asking a supplier if an aspect of the design could be made a certain way to work with my belts, as I was literally down to one millimeter to make everything work after months and hundreds of prototypes.
 (I was like a mad, determined scientist on steroids for quite some time.)
 I asked, “Has the XYZ hole ever been cut this way?”
 He said, “Never.”
 I paused, and then I knew this was good.
 Phrases like, “We never do it this way,” and “It’s never been done like this,” had already become music to my ears.
 One lesson I have learned is to be flexible.
-There’s a contingent of customers who love our belts for their sheer beauty, so we’re beginning to offer traditional, but uniquely-designed belts, in addition to our patented extender belts.
+There’s a contingent of customers who love our belts for their sheer beauty, so now we offer the Classic Collection and our interchangeable buckles.
 Generally, you can never have enough customer feedback and research, especially early on.
 Of course, when you’re starting out, you don’t have a Fortune 100 focus group budget, but there are clever ways to get at your customer to reduce the learning curve.
 Also, have a group of mentors and colleagues to support you.
 Make sure you’re around positive people who want to see you succeed.
 Finally, you’ll get many suggestions from friends and family, and many differing opinions.
 Some ideas will be pretty “out there.”
 Being able to synthesize the feedback is key.
 Keep the faith and when the chips seem like they’re down.
 Remember why you started.
 What was your core passion?
 Never lose sight of your heartfelt mission.

 If you had a friend visiting you, what are some of the local spots you’d want to take them around to?